 As your hair grows, melanocytes — cells that generate melanin — transfer melanin to every single hair follicle that seamlessly colors every hair strand.
-As we age, melanocyte activity slows down and eventually stops, leading to less hair pigment.
+However, melanocyte activity slows down and eventually stops as we age, leading to less hair pigment.

 Causes Of Grey Hair

-Yup, you can definitely blame your parents for that, and most probably they can blame them on theirs.
-This is scientifically proven, it is definitely genetic in nature to premature hair graying.
+Yup, you can blame your parents for that, and most probably they can blame them on theirs.
+This is scientifically proven.
+It is genetic to premature hair graying.
 So if your parents have the same issues and their grays were found early, the probability is, you’ll do the same.

 2. Vitamin B12 Deficiency

-Vitamin B12 deficiency is another significant reason that may contribute to premature gray hair.
-The deficiency of vitamin b12 will the graying process happen quicker and much faster.
-Because of this, at a much younger age the gray hair begins to appear than would otherwise have occurred.
+Vitamin B12 deficiency is another significant reason contributing to premature gray hair.
+The deficiency of vitamin b12 will cause the graying process to happen quicker and much faster.
+Because of this, at a much younger age, the gray hair begins to appear than would otherwise have occurred.

 3. Thyroid Problems And Health Issues

 You can expect to see some premature grays if you’ve been diagnosed with any significant disease or have a long-term health problem.
 Also, many individuals who suffer from thyroid have a previous tendency to grey early.

 Healthy eating is being healthy.
 You eat what you see on your skin, hair, and general health.
 The correct sort of diet will give you all the nutrients that your body requires, including your hair, to operate correctly.

 COCONUT OIL.
 Massage coconut oil before bed every other day on your hair and scalp.
 Wash your hair the following morning as usual.